-I want to graduate before December.
+I want to graduate next year.
 How can I do this?

 If I can't attend a ceremony until next year, can I get a completion letter or something to say that I have finished the requirements for my degree?
 My employer needs verification of my completion.

 Yes - you can apply for any records you need here.

 I'm graduating at the marae - will I still need tickets?
 How many guests can I bring?